nth221/TransPAD/README.md

 }
 ```

--Setting the Experimental Results Path
+- Setting the Experimental Results Path

 After configuring the dataset and hyperparameters, you will need to set the path for saving the experimental results.
 This can also be done in `parameters.py` using the variables `results_path` and `exp_name`.